Welcome to the Delaware Department of Labor! Today is Friday, December, 06, 2013.

 The Department of Labor and its partner, the Delaware Workforce Investment Board, strive to work together to help Delaware businesses build a strong and successful workforce.
 Visit the Workforce Investment Board to read about what role the board plays in job development in Delaware.

-The Budget Control Act of 2011 (Public Law 112-25) requires across-the-board budget cuts to many federal programs, including the Emergency Unemployment Compensation (EUC) program.
+The Budget Control Act of 2011 (Public Law 112-25) required across-the-board budget cuts to many federal programs, including the Emergency Unemployment Compensation (EUC) program.
 These reductions are generally known as “sequestration” budget cuts.
-This means that all payments of EUC for weeks that begin on or after April 28, 2013 must be reduced by 12.8% for weeks of unemployment through September 2013.
-The first payment of EUC that will be reduced is payment for the week ending May 4, 2013.

 - Making Home Affordable Program (MHA)